 L247-248.
 "Similar to P. distincta" See my comment for Line 232

-See our comments on Line 232.
+See our comments on Line 232, above.

 L257. "but only early in the season" I did no see a significant interaction of Woodland and the time period in Table S8 (also consistent with Fig 6c where regressions for early and late periods have overlapping confident regions over the whole graph)